 Under 150 calories

-Nitro is one of the biggest coffee trends for 2022, but it's also made its way into alcoholic drinks.
-Funkin's Passionfruit Martini is a classic and comes in at 144 calories per can.
+Nitro is one of the biggest coffee trends last year but it's also made its way into alcoholic drinks.
+Funkin's Passionfruit Martini is a classic, packed with fizz and the classic cocktail flavour we know and love.
+It comes in at 144 calories per can.

 With an alcohol percentage of 8.5%, these are the ultimate picnic tinnies for wine lovers.
-Skinny Tinny comes in at 130 calories per drink and comes in stunning floral packaging.
+Skinny Tinny wines have 130 calories per drink and they come in stunning floral packaging.

 If you like a traditional cocktail, MOTH's range should have you covered this summer.
 Their Old Fashioned cocktail comes in at 124 calories while the Margarita sits at 133 calories per can.

 If a margarita is your cocktail of choice normally but you're wanting to keep calories low, a can of Cutwater tequila with soda water and juice is a good choice at 124 calories per can.

 At 118 per can, these DRTY seltzers are slightly higher in calories than others on the list but they're a refreshing, delicious alternative choice to classic White Claw seltzers.

 Available in peach, grapefruit, and elderflower flavours, these fruity, light, and refreshing beers are just 125 calories each.
 They also have 63% less added sugar than standard cider with just 3g per 100ml.